pulibrary/figgy/architecture-decisions/0004-preservation-fixity.md

 1. Cost
    1. Retrieval of resources from Google Coldline has a hefty cost associated with it.
-If we find that 10% per year is too expensive for the benefits of manual fixity checking we may want to scale that down.
+If we find that 10% per year is too expensive for the benefits of performing these checks we may want to scale that down.
 1. Random Checking
    1. 10% a year leaves a lot of room for some resources to never be checked.
       This is purely an investigative measure to ensure the reliability